kballard237/AC209a-Final-Project/README.md

     * weekday X psets

 Polynomial terms:
     * motion^2
     * light^2
     * psets^2

+We added the interaction terms because from our we noticed that the results of our baseline models (described in depth in the sections below) suggest that the environmental data, temperature, humidity, and pressure, appear to have more correlated trends associated with hours slept.
+We also included interaction terms such as weekday X month and weekday X psets, because naturally these two also seem correlated (pset due dates are scheduled for the same day of the week).
+Lastly, we added polynomial terms we wanted to add a stronger presence of motion, light, and number of psets, given that there are more environmental variables in our data set.

 ### Statistical Comparisons

-To understand if there is a significant difference among the predictor variables, we calculated a ttest for each variable, comparing the two groups, less than 6 hours of sleep and 6 or greater hours of sleep.
+To understand if there is a significant difference among the predictor variables, we calculated a t-test for each variable, comparing the two groups, less than 6 hours of sleep and 6 or greater hours of sleep.
 We see the results below.

 | Predictor | p values |
 | --- | --- |